President of the Continental Congress: Term of office

 The length of a presidential term was ultimately codified by Article Nine of the Articles of Confederation, which authorized Congress "to appoint one of their number to preside; provided that no person be allowed to serve in the office of president more than one year in any term of three years".
 When the Articles went into effect in March 1781, however, the Continental Congress did not hold an election for a new president under the new constitution.
-Instead, Samuel Huntington continued serving a term that had already exceeded the new Term limit.
+Instead, Samuel Huntington continued serving a term that had already exceeded the new term limit.
 The first president to serve the specified one-year term was John Hanson (November 5, 1781 to November 4, 1782).

 List of presidents

 Terms and backgrounds of the 14 men who served as president of the Continental Congress:

 Relationship to the president of the United States

 Beyond a similarity of title, the office of President of Congress "bore no relationship" to the later office of President of the United States.
 As historian Edmund Burnett wrote:

 Nonetheless, the presidents of the Continental Congress and the presidents of the United States in Congress Assembled are sometimes claimed to have been president before George Washington as if the offices were equivalent.
 The continuous nature of the Continental Congresses and Congress under the Articles also allows for multiple claims of being the "first president of the United States."
 This would include Peyton Randolph as president of the First Continental Congress, John Hancock as president when the Declaration of Independence was signed, Samuel Huntington as president when the Articles were ratified and took effect, Thomas McKean as the first president elected under the Articles, and John Hanson as the first president under the Articles to serve the prescribed one-year term.
 Hanson's grandson's campaign to name Hanson the "first president of the United States" was successful in having Hanson's statue placed in Statuary Hall in the US Capitol, even though, according to historian Gregory Stiverson, Hanson was not one of Maryland's foremost leaders of the Revolutionary era.
 Presumably due to this campaign, Hanson is often still dubiously listed as the first president of Congress under the Articles.

+The function of the president of the Continental Congress may be more akin to that of a vice president's constitutional role as the president of the United States Senate.